Biodiversity

 Long-term Goal Long-term Goal

-Year 2020 was the first year in which BJC took proactive actions in order to achieve the long-term targets in 2050, through the conduct of risk and environmental impact assessment of business units and operational sites, which accounts for 10% of all operations.
+Year 2020 was the first year in which BJC took proactive actions in order to achieve the long-term targets in 2030, through the conduct of risk and environmental impact assessment of business units and operational sites, which accounts for 10% of all operations.
+(Revised in 2025)

 Biodiversity Commitment required of Value Chain